Tremirre/NewsFuse/README.md

 The translation mode is implemented by replacing the biased sentences with their unbiased counterparts using OpenAI's [GPT-3.5-turbo](https://openai.com/blog/better-language-models/) model via API,yet due to restrictions of the model the quality of translations varies heavily.

+The flask app is intended to be deployed as Azure Function, yet it can be run locally as well.

 ## Controls

 ![controls](readme_pictures/nf-client.png)